 Some speculate this is due to bad news released over the weekend or even a generally negative outlook from having to go back to work.

-Because of this, if you’re thinking of selling, do it on a Friday before the Monday Effect dip occurs.
+Because of this, if you’re considering selling, do it on a Friday before the Monday Effect dip occurs.
 This couldn’t be more true if Friday is the first day of a new month or when it precedes a three-day weekend.

 Remember that when you’re looking at the trading days in a year.
 You want to buy on the best day.